-We do not suggest issuing 1099s in this scenario.
+Do not issue 1099s in this scenario.
 First, a 1099 is only required to be sent to non-corporations.
 Even though you might have created an LLC and then later elected S Corp status, you are now considered a corporation for taxation and your vendors are not required to send you a 1099 (although many do).

 Side Bar: Business tax returns such as Form 1065, 1120 and 1120S are usually prepared by tax professionals, and as such the IRS believes revenue has a much higher chance of being recorded properly, and 1099s are not necessary.
 It would also be ridiculous for Verizon to receive a million 1099s from its customers.
 Funny, Yes.
 But ridiculous.

 Second, a 1099 has EINs and possibly SSNs.
 Since these dots can be connected by the IRS, the issuance of a 1099 might invite unnecessary scrutiny.
 The IRS agent’s question becomes “Why did you issue a 1099 to a partner rather than let the income flow through a K-1?”
 “To avoid taxes and headaches” is probably not going to go well during the audit.

 A multi-member LLC with a zero for taxable income (or close to it) is a no harm no foul tax return.
 In other words, it flies well below the radar but it also above reproach.
-Fred, Velma and Shaggy would get two K-1s, one from the MMLC and another from their S Corp.
+As stated previously, Fred, Velma and Shaggy would get two K-1s, one from the MMLC and another from their S Corp.